intmus/inttheory19-20/_14-secondary-dominant-functions/b1-ex-secleadingtones.md

 w:C:I vi V7/V V I{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

 To turn this into a secondary *leading-tone* chord, you need to replace the root--in this case, the pitch D--with a note from vii<sup>o</sup>/V. While this is a simple statement, I hope that you remember our discussions of the difficulties in voicing a vii<sup>o</sup> triad.
 You do not want to double the tendency tones, because one of them will need to resolve incorrectly to avoid objectionable parallels with each other.
-And because there are so many tendency tones, you need to be careful of where each voice is placed to avoid parallelisms, poor resolutions, and spacing errors.
-What note should you double?
-How do you have to re-voice the chord?
-What inversion does this create for your vii<sup>o</sup>/V chord?
-Try it using the following voicing.
+And because there are so many tendency tones--the root, fifth, and seventh of any vii<sup>o7</sup> are all tendency tones--you need to be careful of where each voice is placed to avoid parallelisms, poor resolutions, and spacing errors.

+As you work on revoicing your V7/V, take note of which pitch you choose to double.
+What other changes are necessary to avoid poor resolutions?
+You may choose to use any inversion for your vii<sup>o</sup>/V chord, so try re-voicing using the following voicing:

 {% capture ex4 %}X:4
 M:4/4